lk-geimfari/mimesis/mimesis/data/locale_template/README.md

 ## How to add new locale

 This is a template of the locale structure.
-There are seven json files (`File name`) which include data related to some data providers (`Provider`):
+There are eight json files (`File name`) which include data related to some data providers (`Provider`):

 ```